netzpirat/guard-cucumber/README.md

 ### Configure Cucumber solely from Guard

-If you want to configure Cucumber from Guard solely, then you should either pass `--no-profile` to the `:cli` option.
+If you want to configure Cucumber from Guard solely, then you should pass `--no-profile` to the `:cli` option.

 Since guard-cucumber version 0.3.2, the default `:cli` options are: